LazyWolves/LazyWolves.github.io/index.md

 devops life.

-Going forward LazyWolves would love to act as a platform for like minded automation, scripting and code loving people to come together build something which can help the community as a whole.
+Going forward LazyWolves would love to act as a platform for like minded automation, scripting and code loving people to come together and build something which can help the community as a whole.

 Presently all the projects present in this organisation are at a very early stage of their development.
 It would be great if people like you would spend some of your time to contribute and take these